How do I know if I have acid reflux?

 Because the risk of complications increases the longer you have symptoms, you should see a physician of you experience symptoms for more than 5 – 10 years, you must take them seriously and see a physician: Long-term symptoms: A warning flag

-Keep in mind, though, that the symptoms of acid reflux are not unique to acid reflux and can be indications of other conditions, such as heart disease, gall bladder disease, or other disorders of the esophagus.
+Keep in mind, though, that the symptoms of acid reflux are not unique to acid reflux and can be indications of other conditions, such as heart disease, gallbladder disease, or other disorders of the esophagus.
 Only a doctor can tell you for sure.
 Here are two articles related to this that you might find helpful: What is heartburn? and PPIs not working?
 It might not be GERD

 GERD is a long-term, chronic condition that can vary in severity.
-We have developed a unique staging system to help you understand what the frequency and severity of your symptoms may indicate about your condition.
+We have developed a unique staging system to help you understand what the frequency and severity of your symptoms may indicate your condition.
 You can read more about the stages of GERD in the article The Progressive Stages of GERD or use our Stage Finder to determine your GERD stage and read specific ideas about how to take control of your health.

 Let me stress this point – you can’t be sure you have GERD until you actually have a diagnostic test to determine the actual cause of your symptoms.
 One of the challenges in the treatment of GERD today is that physicians often rely on your response to medications to make a diagnosis.
 Unfortunately, this so-called “PPI test” isn’t a diagnostic test and may not be accurate.

-Depending in the frequency and severity of your symptoms, a comprehensive evaluation by a GERD specialist should be conducted to definitively diagnose GERD.
+Depending on the frequency and severity of your symptoms, a comprehensive evaluation by a GERD specialist should be conducted to definitively diagnose GERD.
 This may include an upper endoscopy, which allows your doctor to look at your esophagus, and ambulatory pH testing, which actually measures the pH of the esophagus over a period of time.

 I hope this helps!
 For more like this, subscribe to our newsletter to get the latest from RefluxMD.